Privacy Notice for Tutors

 Who do we share your personal data with?

-We may also share information with other third parties where there is a lawful basis to do so.
-For example, we may share information with relevant authorities for safeguarding purposes e.g., the police for prevention and detection of crime.
+We may also share information with other third parties where there is a lawful basis for doing so.
+For example, we may share information with relevant authorities for safeguarding purposes, such as the police, to prevent and detect crime.

 How long do we keep your personal data for?

-The retention period for most of the information we process about you is determined by statutory obligations.
-Any personal information which we are not required by law to retain will only be kept for as long as is necessary to fulfil its purpose, including to satisfy any legal, regulatory, tax, accounting or reporting requirements.
+Statutory obligations determine the retention period for most of the information we process about you.
+Any personal information that we are not required by law to retain will only be kept for as long as is necessary to fulfil its purpose, including to satisfy any legal, regulatory, tax, accounting or reporting requirements.

 How do we keep your information secure?